CS2510/Spring-22-CS-2510-In-Class/Archive/22.03.07-Beginner/README.md

 - Import BallGameObject in pong.html
 - Push a new ScoreGameObject to gameObjects in pong.html
 - Push a new BallGameObject to gameObjects in pong.html
-- Added a dynamically-generated favicon to remove favicon error (pong.html).